Modern Indian painting: Post-Independence

+Sukhvir Sanghal, who served as the principal of the College of Arts at Lucknow University, is credited with adapting and Indianising the wash painting technique, incorporating the Indian aesthetic concept of Rasa.
+The technique, which uses diluted layers of colour to create tonal depth and atmospheric effects, became a defining element of his artistic practice.

 Indian Art got a boost with the economic liberalization of the country since early 1990s.
 Artists from various fields now started bringing in varied styles of work.
 Post liberalization Indian art works not only within the confines of academic traditions but also outside it.
 Artists have introduced new concepts which have hitherto not been seen in Indian art.
 Devajyoti Ray has introduced a new genre of art called Pseudorealism.
 Pseudorealist Art is an original art style that has been developed entirely on the Indian soil.
 Pseudorealism takes into account the Indian concept of abstraction and uses it to transform regular scenes of Indian life into fantastic images.

 In post-liberalization India, many artists have established themselves in the international art market like the abstract painter Natvar Bhavsar, abstract Art painter Nabakishore Chanda, and sculptor Anish Kapoor whose mammoth postminimalist artworks have acquired attention for their sheer size.
 Many art houses and galleries have also opened in USA and Europe to showcase Indian artworks.